.

 Circuit updated 09/06/2025

-The circuit above is what will be used for the power supply.
+The circuit above is the power supply for this project.
 The filament load is divided between the two transformer filament windings.
 The filament winding rated at 3.5 amps has V1, V2, V3, and V4, the four output tubes with a total load of 2.4 amps, 4-6SN7 at .6 amps each.
 With the 3.5 amp winding only loaded at 2.4 amps, to set the filament voltage closer to 6.3 volts, it will be necessary to add a little resistance in series with the filament line.
 The filament winding rated at 2 amps has V5, V6, V7, and V8; 2-6SN7 at .6 amps each, with a total load of 1.2 amps.
 If necessary, some resistance will be added later depending on the actual voltage with a 1.2 amp load.

 Four-watt per channel amplifier using 6SN7s as output tubes